Skip to main content

 Create Groups for the Client Home Folder

-We can use similar for_each loops to create and manage the groups that will be assigned upload (write only) and download (read only) access permissions.
+Use similar for_each loops to create and manage the groups that are assigned upload (write only) and download (read only) access permissions.

 # Create group to upload to client home folder